-2.1 The Blessed Sacrament Board of Total Catholic Education believes that an ideal student-teacher ratio is important to the educational process.
-Therefore, the Board has declared twenty-five (28) students to be the maximum permitted in a single room in primary grades Kindergarten through three.
+2.1 The Blessed Sacrament School Board believes that an ideal student-teacher ratio is important to the educational process.
+Therefore, the Board has declared twenty-five (25) students to be the maximum permitted in a single room in primary grades Kindergarten through three.
 The maximum number of students permitted in a homeroom in grades four through eight will be twenty-eight (28).
-In the event that enrollment falls below fifty (50) students in grades one through three or fifty-six (56) students in grades four through eight, the number of homerooms in the affected grade will be reviewed using the following process: The number of homerooms per grade will be determined by the principal and pastor after receiving recommendations from teachers passing and receiving the students, and in consultation with representatives of the Board of Total Catholic Education, Finance Council and Pastoral Council.
+In the event that enrollment falls below fifty (50) students in grades one through three or fifty-six (56) students in grades four through eight, the number of homerooms in the affected grade will be reviewed using the following process: The number of homerooms per grade will be determined by the Principal and Pastor after receiving recommendations from teachers passing and receiving the students, and in consultation with representatives of the Blessed Sacrament School Board, Finance Council, and Pastoral Council.
 This process will be completed no later than April 15 in order to accommodate Diocesan teacher contract deadlines.